If you have considered blogging, or just getting started, I have a list of my favorite resources that I know will help you along the way.

 Mailchimp.
 Once you have a blog set up, you will want to start getting email subscribers asap.
 The email provider I currently use is Mailchimp.
 It is great for bloggers with a small email list as they do not charge until you surpass 2,000 subscribers.

 Convertkit.
-If you are willing to pay, I hear Convertkit has amazing features, but I have yet to try it.
+If you are willing to pay, Convertkit has amazing features.

 Yoast SEO.
 This plugin is SO helpful.
 It ensures the readability of my posts are on target and also provides very specific information regarding improving SEO for each post.
 I highly recommend you get this one!
 I have the free version and that works great!